ofinucan7/CMPINF-10---Big-Ideas/README.md

 The purpose of the money.py program is to calculate the amount of taxes owed roughly based on a few different given factors.
 Group members: Owen Finucan, Jonah Smith

+The MIT License fit our goal for this project; leaving the source code as open and adaptable as possible makes it open for any personal use desired.
+The